 As a leader in your organization, having a firm understanding of financial principles is crucial to achieving strategic growth.
-This seminar will increase your ability to interpret financial reports, better communicate with financial officers in your organization, evaluate your unit's financial performance, and make sound financial decisions.
+This program will increase your ability to interpret financial reports, better communicate with financial officers in your organization, evaluate your unit's financial performance, and make sound financial decisions.

 After completing the program, you will be better able to communicate the financial goals and performances of your department within your organization as well as to outside sources.